bilmo5352/ProductDataMissile/DEPLOYMENT.md

 ### Cannot Connect to URL-to-HTML Service

-- Verify both services are in the same Railway project
+- Verify the public HTTPS API endpoint is accessible
-- Check service name in `URLTOHTML_PRIVATE_URL` matches actual service name
+- Check `URLTOHTML_URL` is correct and the service is publicly accessible
-- Verify port number is correct
+- Test the endpoint manually with a curl request
 - Check URL-to-HTML service is running and healthy

 ### No URLs Being Processed